thierryseegers/Mashup-Man/README.md

 - [ ] Prettier menus
 - [ ] More levels
 - [ ] Configuration/Key bindings menu
-- [ ] Read game assets like sprites and sound effects from ROMs
+- [x] A variety of enemies that use the original (or novel) chasing strategies
-- [ ] A variety of enemies that use the original (or novel) chasing strategies
+  - Four enemies from the Super Mario "bestiary" are present, each following one of the four original chasing strategies.
 - [ ] Character select screen
 - [ ] Coop/Competitive mode
 - [ ] Runtime debug menu using [ImGui](https://github.com/ocornut/imgui)